Jobsite Sanitation

 OSHA Worker Ratios for Unit Quantity Planning

 OSHA 1926.51(c) mandates one portable toilet for every twenty workers on a forty-hour schedule.
-Our dispatch calculates unit counts based on crew size, shift length, and water availability to maintain full compliance.
-These four profiles provide a baseline for your job site layout.
-We determine the final requirement during our initial site assessment.
+Our dispatch calculates unit counts based on your crew size, shift length, and available hand washing stations.
+These variables determine the necessary service frequency to keep job sites compliant.
+The following configurations help identify the setup for your specific project.

 1 per 20 Workers